Nuclear-Squid/ergol/www/content/_index.md

 Licence
 --------------------------------------------------------------------------------

 [WTFPL][] – Do What The Fuck You Want To Public License.
-Bien qu’il existe des licences mieux réputées, nous avons choisi d’en utiliser une dont on comprend tous les mots.
+Il existe des licences mieux réputées, mais on en a choisi une dont on comprend tous les mots.

 <!--